nic-dgl104-winter-2024/guide-research-reflection-journal/README.md

 - As a user, I can see my average heart rate from my most recent activity.
 - As a user, I can complete a self-evaluation of my performance during an activity.

+Some acceptance criteria for the second user story:
+- Heart rate data should be visible as a numeric value in beats per minute (bpm).
+- Heart rate data should include a tag stating it is the average value, not the instantaneous value.
+- Tapping on the heart rate value should open up a details window of heart rate throughout the activity.

 ## Conclusion
 The example above is a good approximation of what you should be doing on a weekly basis.
 Remember that the written work you do here is a record of the actual research work you've done, so feel free to use the document as a place to store notes and to commit changes with improvements and updates as you progress.
 In fact, check out the commit history for this README.md to see what I mean!